 - Relocate the litter tray: Make sure the litter is in a place your cat feels safe, not in a busy corridor or near a cat flap.
 Use a litter tray with lower sides that is easier to get in and out

 - Control weight: Being overweight can put extra strain on your cats joints, so keep him/her at a healthy size.
 If your cat is overweight, ask your vet or vet nurse for advice on a suitable diet

 - Consider joint supplements - if your cat does have arthritis your vet may suggest joint supplements.
 The nutritional support may help maintain healthy joints and tendons.
-For more information on joint support products please go to www.seraquin.co.uk
+We recommend a supplement called YuMOVE Cat - please ask the team for more details.

 - Help your cat to groom: Take time to find what sort of grooming your cat likes.
 Painful areas are best avoided.
 Gentle grooming can relieve stress in your cat and help maintain your cats interest in life

 If pain is severe, pain relief medication like non-steroidal anti-inflammatories may be prescribed.

 If you suspect your cat is in pain, speak to your vet or vet nurse.
 There are lots of things we can do to help.